RallyHackathon/rscript/README.md

 You can blow away the provided environment very easily by doing this

       <script type='rscript'>
-           var text = text('doh, the local text reference just got redefined');
+           var html = html('doh, the local html reference just got redefined');
-           var text2 = text('and this wont work');
+           var html2 = html('and this wont work');
       </script>

-Not yet sure what to do about that, it sucks.
+Not yet sure what to do about that, but have a few ideas.